prof3ssorSt3v3/dom-practice/readme.md

    be added to the section with the matching class name.
 Eg: If the user clicks on the `Gryffindor` button then the paragraph should be added to the `gryffindor` section.
+6. Starting with `six.html` and load your `six.js` file as a module so it can import the data from `six.data.js`.
+Build new HTML content inside the `main` element based on the `data` Array.
+All the objects have the properties `tag`, `text`, and `children`.
+If `text` is empty then there is nothing to set as the `textContent` or append as a new TextNode.
+Tags like `img` or `a` will have other properties that are specific to them, and you will have to check for those.
+Inside the `children` Array there could be other elements to append.
+Each child object will have a property `beforeText`.
+If that is set to `true` then you should append the child element before the `text` from the parent.
+This can be done with the `insertBefore` or `insertAdjacentHTML` methods.
+7. Starting with `seven.html` and loading `seven.js`, listen for the submit event from the `form`.
+Based on the values from the form, generate and display random lucky numbers.
+Each number should be displayed in a `div` with the class `lucky` so the CSS from `main.css` will apply.
+OR you can edit main.css and add your own CSS for each number.